ctb/titus-blog/src/2015-perspectives-on-academic-freedom.rst

 example, of many: `Julie Libarkin
 <https://geocognitionresearchlaboratory.wordpress.com/2015/06/19/my-experiences-with-sexism-in-science/>`__,
 with whom I work on learning evaluation).
-For this reason I tend to simply stay quiet and do what I can to `foster a welcoming environment
+For this reason I tend to simply stay quiet and do what I can to `foster a welcoming environment.
 <http://ivory.idyll.org/lab/coc.html>`__ I certainly don't feel
 qualified to say anything intelligent on the specific question of marginalization.